-Please join us on Friday, September 18th starting at 6:00pm for our first outdoor Shoreline Family Movie Night!
-We will be watching Jonah: A Veggie Tales Movie.
-We know that during this season it has been difficult to connect with other families, we hope that this is a way to facilitate that opportunity.
+Please join us on Friday, October 16th starting at 6:30pm for an outdoor Kids Movie Night!
+We will be watching Larryboy: The Cartoon Adventures.
+We know that during this season it has been difficult to connect with other families and we hope that this is a way to facilitate that opportunity.
 Please be sure to bring chairs for seating, blankets for warmth, and some delicious movie snacks!
+This movie night is superhero themed so we encourage kids and parents to come dressed up as your favorite superhero.
 We are asking that you register for this event so that we can make sure you have reserved seating for your family.
 We look forward to seeing everyone!

 Want your kids to read the Bible?
 Here are a few tips to help guide their spiritual growth in the Marker of Biblical Engagement!